• intro

 Above the projet is cropped to show more detail.
 Note the use of small caps, ligatures, and border art.
 Pay special attention to the number of design issues this student had to contend with :

-• Note the length of the first 2 lines and then the next 2, all filling the line measure
+• Note the length of the first two lines and then the next 2, all filling the line measure.
+In the second 2, there is a comma that doesn’t have room for the space following it.

-• The spacing between the initial cap E and IGHT
+• The tight spacing between the initial cap E and IGHT

 • The way Fates (a capitalized word) hits at the start of the last line

-• The handset decorative pieces to create a "tailpiece"
+• The handset decorative pieces are used to create a "tailpiece."

-• Getting the last few lines to perfectly pick up the angle of the tailpiece and to completely fill the last line
+• Getting the last few lines to pick up the angle of the tailpiece ideally, and to fill the last line

 Here is another projet we also found on eBay.